NO SALES TAX & FREE SHIPPING On Most Orders! Call or Text +1 (888) 885-1670 to get the lowest price online!

 • Use Hygrometers or Smart Sensors: Place at bottle level for accurate readings and consider models with alerts for peace of mind.

 • Seasonal Adjustments: Humidity needs may change with the weather; monitor regularly and adjust settings as needed.
+For more advice, read our seasonal wine storage tips.

 • Material Choices: Choose mold-resistant racking and avoid carpeting, which can trap moisture.